"Because of her professionalism, positive attitude and continuous support, my birthing process was calm, peaceful and

 Ameenah has four children, born in hospitals, a birth center and at home.
 She delivered her first child while her husband was deployed and having had that experience she shares a special connection when she provides doula care for military families.

-Accepting inquiries for birthdays in 2017 and 2018 in the Tampa Bay & Land O'Lakes area
+Accepting inquiries for birthdays in 2018 in the Tampa Bay & Land O'Lakes area